Create an External Party (Wallet)¶

 })

-await sdk.connectTopology(LOCALNET_SCAN_API_URL)
+await sdk.connectTopology(localNetStaticConfig.LOCALNET_SCAN_PROXY_API_URL)

 const partyHint = 'my-wallet-1'

-const allocatedParty = await sdk.topology?.prepareSignAndSubmitExternalParty(
+const party = await sdk.userLedger?.signAndAllocateExternalParty(

 partyHint